-Matthew H. McCormick is the Co-Managing Member with the law firm of Fletcher, Heald & Hildreth in Arlington, VA, and is the Legal Counsel to the OAB.
-You may direct questions to Matt at firstname.lastname@example.org.
+Matt McCormick is the Co-Managing Member with the law firm of Fletcher, Heald & Hildreth in Arlington, VA, and is the Legal Counsel to the OAB.
+Here is a sample of questions from members that first appeared in the OAB’s newsletter.
+Member stations may direct questions to Matt through the OAB at firstname.lastname@example.org.